Skip to Main Content

 Where a Hungarian Production Services Partner Adds Real Value

-- Contracts vendors and crew under Hungarian law so the spend qualifies from day one
+• Contracts vendors and crew under Hungarian law so the spend qualifies from day one

 Pre-Production: Structuring the Spend

 The most valuable work happens before the shoot.
 The Hungarian fixer reviews the budget line by line with the producer's accountant, flags items that will not qualify under NFI rules, recommends restructuring where it is worth doing, and confirms the cultural points position before the dossier is filed with the NFI.
-This is also when we coordinate with location, stage and crew teams so that contracts at Origo, Korda or Buda Castle are signed under the correct entity, in the correct currency, with the correct VAT treatment.
-To apply for the rebate, the producer needs this groundwork done before submission — start a conversation with our team via /contact/ as soon as the budget is taking shape.
+This is also when we set up with location, stage and crew teams so that contracts at Origo, Korda or Buda Castle are signed under the correct entity, in the correct currency, with the correct VAT treatment.
+To apply for the rebates, the producer needs this groundwork done before submission — start a conversation with our team via /contact/ as soon as the budget is taking shape.

 Production: Keeping the Audit Trail Clean